kyma-project/website/content/blog-posts/2022-10-10-Kiali-deprecation/index.md

 ## The Future

 The Kiali component will be marked as deprecated with Kyma version 2.8.
 Instructions on [how to install Kiali on your own](https://github.com/kyma-project/examples/tree/main/kiali) have already been provided and will be maintained on a best-effort base.
-After you transitioned to a custom Kiali installation, Kyma's Kiali component is planned to be removed with Kyma 2.11.
+Kyma's Kiali component is planned to be removed with Kyma release 2.11, so you'll want to transition to a custom Kiali installation before that.

 To sharpen the focus of the Kyma project, the Kiali component is transformed into a simple set of instructions.
 You can start the transformation already today.